 Now, we're not gonna argue about the novel's quality, or whether it deserved the Nobel (the CIA supposedly had something to do with it, wanting Pasternak to win to spite the Soviet government).
 We're gonna argue about a specific passage in the novel (Chapter 4, Section 12), that pretty much says that Jews should convert to Christianity.

-And Pasternak himself, the son of a renown painter, Leonid... make that Itzhak Pasternak, was not exactly fond of his Jewish roots, converting to Christianity.
+And Pasternak himself, the son of a renowned painter, Leonid... make that Itzhak Pasternak, was not exactly fond of his Jewish roots, converting to Christianity.

 No, seriously, not good.